orihomotakanat/mqttTraining/homeautomation_js/README.md

 In addition, the `div` that represents an LED declares an SVG circle whise `id` is `ledStatusXXX`, followed by the LED identifier.
 Whenever IoT boards successfully updates the color for the LED and publishes a status messagem the web page will receive this message and update the fill color for the circle with the color the user has chosen.

 The script element at the end of the code uses pure js to calls the `APP.homeAutomation.Manager.connect` function once the page DOM is ready for the js code to execute.

+## `homeAutomation.js`
+This code provides an `APP.HomeAutomation.Manager` object with many strings, objects, and functions that we will use to make it easy to establish a connection with MQTT over WS.
+The function works with the Paho js client.

+### `APP.HomeAutomation.Manager` object
+* `mqttConnectOptions`
+This object specifies values for the different options that we will use to establish a connection with the MQTT server.
+To work with MQTTv3.1.1, it is needed to use a cleas session and work with an unsecured connection.

+#### `updateLed`

+#### `onConnectionLost`

+#### `onMessageArrived`